Paniqui: Demographics

-In the 2020 Philippine census, the population of Paniqui, Tarlac, was 103,003 people with a density of sigfig 103,003/105.16.
+In the 2024 Philippine census, the population of Paniqui was 106,190 people with a density of sigfig 106,190/105.16.

 Language

 The language predominantly spoken is Ilocano, but Tagalog, Kapampangan and Pangasinan are also used frequently.

 Education

 There are two schools district offices which govern all educational institutions within the municipality.
 They oversee the management and operations of all private and public, from primary to secondary schools.
 These are Paniqui North Schools District Office, and Paniqui South Schools District Office.